César (footballer, born May 1979): Padova

 In January 2009, he was loaned to Padova.
-He won Lega Pro Prima Divisione runner-up with team and promoted to Serie B. But Padova did not excise the rights to buy him in co-ownership deal.
+He won Lega Pro Prima Divisione runner-up with team and promoted to Serie B. But Padova did not exercise the right to buy him in co-ownership deal.
 However, in July 2009 he was signed outright for free, agreed a 2-year contract.

 Post-playing and coaching career

 After retirement as a professional footballer, César became a "team manager" of Virtus Entella.

-On May 2019, he joined Alfredo Aglietti's coaching staff at Verona.
+In May 2019, he joined Alfredo Aglietti's coaching staff at Verona.
 He subsequently followed Aglietti at Chievo and Reggina.
 On 21 December 2022, César was hired by Brescia as an assistant following Aglietti's appointment as head coach.
+He left Brescia together with Aglietti a few months later, then re-joining him at fellow Serie B club Lecco between February and April 2024.